ComposioHQ/composio/examples/research_assistant/Readme.md

 # Research Assistant Guide

 This guide provides detailed steps to create a research assistant agent that leverages CrewAI, Composio, and ChatGPT to perform web searches and compile research reports.
+Ensure you have Python 3.8 or higher installed.

 ## Setup Instructions